digitalservicebund/ris-backend-service/backend/README.md

 ./gradlew integrationTest
 ```

-**Note:** Running integration tests requires passing unit tests (in Gradle terms: integration tests depend on unit
+> **Note**
-tests), so unit tests are going to be run first.
-In case there are failing unit tests we won't attempt to continue
+>
-running any integration tests.
+> Running integration tests requires passing unit tests (in Gradle terms: integration tests depend on unit tests), so unit tests are going to be run first.
+In case there are failing unit tests we won't attempt to continue running any integration tests.

 **To run integration tests exclusively, without the unit test dependency:**